 - Make characters’ eyes contrasting or incongruous

-- Use eye description to support story development
+- Use eye appearance or description, eg eye shape, to support story development

 - Describe the eye area rather than just eye color

 - Read examples of great eye descriptions from books

 - Move beyond describing eyes in your story

 The color of a person’s eyes doesn’t tell us whether they are kind or cruel, an optimist or a pessimist.
 Often aspiring authors focus on the eyes more than anything else when describing characters.
 While this is a feature we notice (especially if a person has unusual, striking eyes), there are many other interesting facial features.

 As an exercise, practice describing a character’s face.
 Describe their mouth, nose, brow, chin and ears.
 Find a simile or metaphor for each (e.g. ‘His mouth was a tight red knot.’)